jlaws710/multiverse_portfolio/durable-skills/README.md

 # Durable Skills

-## Overview

-- List all technologies and versions here
-- Include dependencies and versions
-- Note any deployment tools as well

 ## Competencies
 ### JF 1.1 - JF 1.7: Explain and implement the process of building and deploying software across the Software Development Life Cycle and Project Life Cycle and describe how their role contributes to their team and organization.